dreweird/pmis2021/README.md

 -for example charts and tables.
 Its goal is to create a repository regarding the prices of different agricultural and fishery commodities in Caraga Region.

+## Update Logs

-Markup: *Admin Page with CRUD functions was added
+Markup: * Admin Page with CRUD functions was added
-        *Uploading of Photo in the commodity table *Interactive Search Service
+        * Uploading of Photo in the commodity table
+        * Interactive Search Service
-        *Strict Validation Price Inputting
+        * Strict Validation Price Inputting
-        *Retail Price and Farm Gate Price Integration *Grouping Commodity by Area and Month
+        * Retail Price and Farm Gate Price Integration
+        * Grouping Commodity by Area and Month
-        *Avergaing Function per group was enabled
+        * Avergaing Function per group was enabled
-        *Generation of Summary Report
+        * Generation of Summary Report